janjiralakirankumar/TerraformEssentials/README.md

 ```
 cd ..
 ```
-Once done, remove the directory using the `rm -rf` command below.
+Once done, remove the directory and Zip file using the `rm -rf` command below.
 ```
 rm -rf output-variable-lab
 ```